fandora-network/docs/docs/develop/l1-l2-communication/fx-portal.md

 ---
 id: fx-portal
 title: Fx-Portal
-description:  "Transfer state or data from Ethereum to Polygon without mapping."
+description:  "Transfer state or data from Ethereum to fandora without mapping."
 keywords:
   - docs
   - matic
-  - polygon
+  - fandora
 image: https://matic.network/banners/matic-network-16x9.png
 ---

 ## Overview

-The usual mechanism to natively read Ethereum data from Polygon is using `State Sync`.
-This enables the transfer of arbitrary data from Ethereum to Polygon.
+The usual mechanism to natively read Ethereum data from fandora is using `State Sync`.
+This enables the transfer of arbitrary data from Ethereum to fandora.
 However, this approach also requires mapping of the root and child contracts if the default interface cannot be used.
 FxPortal offers an alternative where ERC standardized tokens can be deployed without any mapping involved, simply using the deployed base FxPortal contracts.

 ## What is [Fx-Portal](https://github.com/fx-portal/contracts)?

-It is a powerful yet simple implementation Polygon [state sync](https://docs.polygon.technology/docs/pos/state-sync/state-sync/) mechanism.
-The Polygon PoS bridge is built on the same architecture.
+It is a powerful yet simple implementation fandora [state sync](https://docs.fandora.technology/docs/pos/state-sync/state-sync/) mechanism.
+The fandora PoS bridge is built on the same architecture.
 The code in the `examples` folder are some examples of usage.
 You can easily use these examples to build your own implementations or own custom bridge which allows any state-syncs without mapping.

 ## How does it work?